PrasunThapliyal/NHibernate01/NHibernate01/ORMWebAPI/ReadMe.txt

 		- OnepPlannerMapping creates a dictionary between class and table, collection and properties from SessionFactory and provides support to map all OnePlanner classes and collections to tables
+	[?]
+There is some concept of tracking and batching configs
 # Another approach could be to not use xml files and use this instead:
 	NHibernate.Mapping.Attributes: With NHibernate.Mapping.Attributes, you can use .NET attributes to decorate your entities and these attributes will be used to generate the mapping information https://github.com/nhibernate/NHibernate.Mapping.Attributes